zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Danny:  I guess I am lucky, but I wouldn’t mind wor king any shift, even double shifts, once I get up to speed.
 My wife and I are e xpecting our first child and we need to save up.

 Lisette:  Oh, yeah?
 Congratulations!
-Well, there ar e always people who want time off and need someone to cover for them.
+Well, there are always people who want time off and need someone to cover for them.
 You ca n usually pick up extra hours and shifts that way.
 Sometimes, there’s even overtime, but the veteran workers get first dibs.

 Danny:  I can understand that.
 Well, if you ever ne ed anybody to cover for you, just give me a shout.